zliu41/CIPs/CIP-plutus-modules/README.md

 ```
 to compute the CekValue of each script.

+**This recursive definition would allow an attacker to cause a
+  black-hole exception in the transaction validator.
+FIX THIS!!!**

 Scripts are then applied to their arguments by building an initial CEK
 machine configuration applying the script value to its argument value.